fbpx

 • Continuous Improvement Initiatives and Feedback Incorporation

 You should always be improving.
 Explain to prospective customers how your services changed for the better after incorporating suggestions from past clients!
+When you send an invoice, make sure customers can easily provide feedback or leave a review.

 Download infographic How To Monitor Contracts with Software

-How to Win Facility Management Contracts
+How to Win Facility Maintenance Contracts

 1. Tailor Your Proposal to Align With Your Customer’s Needs